Skip to content

 What is being reported

-For suspected side effects being reported for medicines, the MHRA publishes this information in the form of interactive Drug Analysis Profiles (iDAPs) which can be accessed below.
+For suspected side effects being reported for medicines and vaccines, the MHRA publishes Yellow card data which can be accessed below.

-The MHRA have begun implementing a new enhanced format of data visualisations.
-This enables us to provide improvements in format, accessibility and data protection whilst allowing access to more data than has been published previously.
-The initial phase of this development involves the provision of COVID-19 vaccine data with further plans to include all routine vaccination data and replace existing iDAPs for medicines in 2023.
+The MHRA have implemented a new enhanced format of data visualisations.
+This enables us to provide improvements to accessibility whilst allowing access to more data than has been published previously.
+The initial phase of this development involved the provision of COVID-19 vaccine data.
+We are now in the next phase which now includes vaccination data and updated medicines interactive Drug Analysis Profiles (iDAPs).

-interactive Drug Analysis Profiles (iDAPs)
+Yellow Card interactive Drug Analysis Profiles (iDAPs)

 Each iDAP contains a complete listing of all suspected adverse reactions that have been reported to the MHRA via the Yellow Card scheme.
 This includes all reports received from healthcare professionals, members of the public, and pharmaceutical companies.

-When reviewing the data within an iDAP it is important to do so in the context of the essential guidance at the bottom of the report to ensure that you do not misinterpret the data.
+When reviewing the data within a iDAP it is important to do so in the context of the essential guidance at the bottom of the report to ensure that you do not misinterpret the data.

 Questions & comments